hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 These are rough notes which I may use to help create a polished Article series on the topic once I am done.

+**April 16, 2022**

+Interesting observation - the total length of this learning path appears to have grown from 30+ hours to 41.5 hours.
+The listed duration at the Developer Learning Plan page is not correct for the last course I completed (states it as 10 minutes when it was about 22 minutes).

+Course: Intro to Serverless Development

+This was a short, overview course summarizing the foundations of how to do serverless development with AWS.

+There will be 5 more courses around the subject of serverless, and plenty of labs I am sure.
+So I may tackle these this weekend.

+---

+AWS Architect certification: AWS does not appear to be as intense of a study program as Developer.
+I see 26 hours of study with the Developer learning plan, but only 10 hours of study with the Architect plan.
+This prompted me to look at the Microsoft Azure certification learning paths for Developer and Architect as well.
+Similar it seems.
+Different content.

+I don't know if I had a misunderstanding about the amount of content for each type of exam, but 2-3 years ago I thought that gaining a Developer certification was a stepping stone to the Architect cert.
+Could easily have been mistaken.
+Well, they are focused on different areas generally.
+Architects dive deep into cost analysis for example.

+The good news is - I could pursue an Architect certification and likely knock that out in a shorter amount of time after a Developer certification.
+This could be a bonus goal for 2022.
+But one thing at a time, and just getting a Developer certification would be fantastic for me this year.
+That is my primary goal for this area of technology.

+I am definitely interested in getting Azure and Google Developer certifications, so I can have a clear understanding of all 3 platform offerings for technologies in the developer space.
+We will cross that bridge of opportunity when it presents itself.

+---

 **April 15, 2022**

 This morning I woke early and tackled the Amazon MQ course (90min).